xyflow/fathom-discord-roundup/README.md

 # Fathom Analytics Report

 This project sends weekly Fathom Analytics reports to a Discord channel.

-It fetches data from the Fathom Analytics API, compiles a weekly report on popular pages and total pageviews, and posts the report via a Discord webhook.
+## Project Overview

+- **Data Retrieval:** The script uses [Fathom Analytics](https://usefathom.com) Aggregations API to obtain weekly analytics data.
+- **Report Generation:** It calculates the number of pageviews for the previous week, compares them to the week before, and highlights the top pages.
+- **Notification:** The final report is sent to a Discord channel using a webhook.
+- **Automation:** A GitHub Actions workflow (configured via a YAML file) can run the script on a schedule (every Tuesday at 9 AM UTC) or be triggered manually.

 ## Installation